basharovV/website/src/posts/adding-comments-to-static-site.md

 ## Adding Cusdis to Svelte site

-To add comments support on any page of your static site, you need to add the Cusdis element in your `_layout.svelte` template - this is where the comments secion iframe will be loaded into.
+To add comments support on any page of your static site, you need to add the Cusdis element in your `+layout.svelte` template - this is where the comments secion iframe will be loaded into.
 This is also how we pass our config to the SDK (it will read from this element).

 ```
 <main>